Upper Extremity Functional and Intensive Therapy (UFIT)

 Who It’s For

-ArmeoSpring therapy is especially well-suited to patients who are beginning to regain movement in their affected arm(s) and hand(s).
+ArmeoSpring therapy is especially well-suited to patients who have the potential to regain movement or function in their affected arm(s) and hand(s).

 Patient Arm Size